Skip to content

 • Single gain: Allows for a single scaling factor between the tracker and Disguise measurements.

-• Gains: Allows for different scaling factors in X/Y/Z axes.
+• Gains: This is the default setting.
+It allows for different scaling factors in X/Y/Z axes.

 • Gains and Skews: Also adds skews, roughly equivalent to the tracker axes not being perpendicular.